-Internal structure of Memory either RAM or ROM is made of memory cells which contains a memory bit.
-Basically group of 8 bits makes a word.
-Now the memory is formed in multidimensional array of rows and columns.
-In which each cell stores a bit and a complete row contains a word.
-A memory simply can be divided in this below form.
+The internal structure of Memory either RAM or ROM is made up of memory cells that contain a memory bit.
+A group of 8 bits makes a byte.
+The memory is in the form of a multidimensional array of rows and columns.
+In which, each cell stores a bit and a complete row contains a word.
+A memory simply can be divided into this below form.

 2n = N

 where n is the no. of address lines and N is the total memory in bytes.

 2D Memory organization –